My goals in no particular order are:

 I’m well past the age of giving a shit whether I look good or not and I’ve, more or less, been the same weight for a few years now.
 Don’t get me wrong, shedding some weight would relieve some stress on my joints as I play sports (every 15lbs is a bowling ball, think about it), but my main concern is that certain muscle groups have become pretty weak and I’ve lost a lot of flexibility.
 I’ve been riding the coattails of being blessed with athleticism and a childhood full of sports for too long.
 It’s run its course and it’s time for me to do some real maintenance for my body.

 To this end, I’ve already purchased a rowing machine and am putting time in on that every day.
 I can feel some joints in my hips and legs feeling better already.
-I need to devote more time to stretching and body weight exercises.
+I need to devote more time to stretching with an amazon yoga ball and body weight exercises.
 If I can commit to that for a while, it might be worth it for me to buy a gym membership and start doing some real strength training.

 Get Financially Fit